DFO-Ocean-Navigator/Ocean-Navigator-Manual/README.md

      Click this button to apply bathymetry changes to the map.

-# Demonstrational Videos
+# Instructional Videos

-## Create point plot and virtual mooring
+## Create Point plot and Virtual Mooring

 <iframe
   width="853"